Dim Pauruti , Dim Pauruti , Dim Pauruti .....

 - With the help of a spatula pick up the bread slices and add the mustard oil to the pan.

 - Spread the oil and then pour the egg mixture and spread it across.

 - place the bread slices and lightly fold the omelet over the bread.

-- Take the egg covered bread out in a plate and sprinkle some rock salt and serve it hot.
+- Take the egg-covered bread out on a plate and sprinkle some rock salt and serve it hot.

 Bengali Breakfast Recipes from Debjanir Rannaghar!

 - Luchi (Also known as Nuchi)